 Co-owned content: one piece, two profiles, two audiences

-When collaborative content appears on both profiles at once, it's visible to both creators' subscriber bases simultaneously.
-Your subscribers see it on your profile.
-Their subscribers see it on theirs.
-If either audience tips the post, both creators earn from those tips according to the agreed split.
+When collaborative content appears on both profiles at once, it enters both discovery feeds simultaneously — visible to each creator's existing audience and to new users browsing the feed.
+If anyone tips the post, both creators earn from those tips according to the agreed split.

 Creator A